kmdouglass/bstore/docs/quickstart.rst

 ++++++++++++++++++++

 You will typically not need to work directly with a parser.
-Instead, the B-Store database will use a specified parser to automatically read your files, assign the proper ID's, and then insert the data into the database.
+Instead, the B-Store datastore will use a specified parser to automatically read your files, assign the proper ID's, and then insert the data into the database.

 Let's say you have data from an experiment that can be parsed using the **SimpleParser**.
 (Test data for this example may be found at